aleksha/data-analysis-tutorial/session-5/README.md

 result_o = model.fitTo( dataset_original, ... )
 ```

-Use original-to-weighted ratio as an efficency for dataset.
+Use original-to-weighted ratio as an efficiency for dataset.

 ### Related systematics